daar/z80-pascal/readme.txt

   Please, visit http://z80-pascal.sourceforge.net/ before to follow.

   This is the first public release of the compiler.
-There are a lot of things that just doesn't work at all.
+There are a lot of things that just don't work at all.

 HOW  TO COMPILE
 ===============

-  Current version are for Free Pascal and Lazarus only.
+  Current version is for Free Pascal and Lazarus only.

   First run the "fix" script to define the platform objective, then run the makefile.